IP address: Address translation

+Law

+In March 2024, the Supreme Court of Canada decided that IP addresses were protected private information under the Canadian Charter of Rights and Freedoms, with police searches requiring a warrant in order to obtain them.
+IP addresses are considered personal data by the European Commission and are protected by the General Data Protection Regulation.

 Diagnostic tools

 Computer operating systems provide various diagnostic tools to examine network interfaces and address configuration.
 Microsoft Windows provides the command-line interface tools ipconfig and netsh and users of Unix-like systems may use ifconfig, netstat, route, lanstat, fstat, and iproute2 utilities to accomplish the task.